myracheng/hthesis/projdesc.md

 I argue that this relationship is not a radical departure from the previous structure of the university as an "institution of objective higher learning” but rather a natural continuation of the university's political and economic connections.
 Using the examples of Caltech, Stanford, and Berkeley, I focus on the origins of these research topics in the _70's?
 80's?_ as arising from electrical engineering, a field that has been heavily shaped by the partnerships between military, academia, and cooperations, i.e. the  “Military-Industrial-Academic Complex”, well before the existence of artificial intelligence.

 The inextricable ties among these actors during World War II and the Cold War illuminates how the structures of these partnerships shape research intentions as well as the discoveries' societal implications well into the current day.

-- basically, i want to look specifically at the origins of these places. and then the argument that it leads into the present day is kind of more of a conclusion. like these partnerships have always existed.
-- incorporating bourne / nationalism / etc?
-- structure: